josephriosIO/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-2) ## What is the difference between a function and a method?

 - The biggest difference between the two is that `.forEach` executes something for each array item while not making a new array and `.map` executes something for each array item
   WHILE MAKING IT A WHOLE NEW ARRAY

+2. ## What is the difference between a function and a method?

+- a function is code called by its name and a method is code called by whatever the obj is called it is almost identical.

 3. What is closure?